Jayasenthur/Socialmedia_Hashtag_Trend_Analyzer/README.md

   * __Visual Studio Code__: Code editor for development.

 ## Setup and Installation
-Follow these steps to set up the __Social Media Hashtag Trend Analyzer__  on your local environment and deploy it to the cloud:
+Follow these steps to set up the __Social Media Hashtag Trend Analyzer__  on local environment and deploy it to the cloud:

 ### Prerequisites
   1. __AWS Account__: Ensure you have an active AWS account.